RolandSassen/UBI-Vault/README.md

 A deployed UBI-vault smart contract on an Ethereum platform (testnet or mainnet)

 A (secret!) mnemonic (list of words) is needed to generate the Ethereum wallet (account 2) paying for all transaction fees.
+Transfer a small amount of ether (eg. 0.5 ETH) to this account for the transaction fees.
+This account should never have  insufficient balance for paying fees, so transfer a small amount of ether once in a while.

 ### Installation
 Follow this setup instruction to install NodeJS, the UBI-Vault back end service and all required packages.